jdavidrt/paralelaTarea2/parallel_streams_solution.md

 import java.util.HashMap;
 import java.util.stream.Stream;
 import java.util.Arrays;              // ADD THIS - for Arrays.stream()
-import java.util.stream.Collectors;   // ADD THIS - for groupingBy(), counting()
-import java.util.function.Function;   // ADD THIS - for Function.identity()
+import java.util.stream.Collectors;   // ADD THIS - for groupingBy(), counting(), averagingDouble() import java.util.function.Function;   // OPTIONAL - not needed with new approach
 ```

 **Note:** The file already has some imports.
-Only add the missing ones (last three lines).
+Only add the missing ones. `Function` import is optional since we no longer use `Function.identity()`.

 ---